 James Tissot was talented, resourceful and independent, and he made his own decisions.
 He didn’t shock, he didn’t break new ground, but he instinctively seized on emerging art themes.
-He was a gentleman, a man of business, and a supremely accomplished artist of paintings in the traditional techniques.
+He was a gentleman, a man of business, and a supremely accomplished, Academically-trained painter.

 He seemed to have no self-doubt, and he was on a winning streak of his own making: he chose the path that led to financial rewards and Establishment acceptance while skirting the artistic rebellion of his friends.

 In late 1867 or early 1868, Tissot moved from the rue Bonaparte on the Left Bank into the sumptuous new villa he had built at the most prestigious address in Haussmann’s renovated Paris: the twelve-year-old avenue de l’Impératrice (Empress Avenue, now avenue Foch).
 His mansion, actually on a private, quiet spur street later called the Square de Bois du Boulogne (now Square de l’avenue Foch), was very close to the gilded Dauphine gate, or porte, through the fortified wall encircling the city.
 Just west of Porte Dauphine was the extensive, fashionable recreational park, the Bois de Boulogne.
 On the other side of the Bois, high on a hilltop, stood Fort Mont-Valérien, the strongest military fortress protecting Paris.
 The Arc de Triomphe was a short walk to the east of Tissot’s new villa.